-The inspector would like to thank the agency staff and service user for their warm welcome and full co-operation throughout the inspection process.
+The inspector would like to thank the agency staff for their warm welcome and full cooperation throughout the inspection process.

-Prior to the inspection the manager was asked to distribute a number of questionnaires to service users/relatives and carers seeking their views on the quality of the service.
-The responses show clear evidence that people were satisfied or fully satisfied with the quality of the service highlighting that it is safe, effective, compassionate and well led.
+Prior to the inspection the manager was also asked to distribute a number of questionnaires to people supported/relatives and carers seeking their views on the quality of the service.
+The responses show clear evidence that people were either satisfied or fully satisfied with the quality of the service highlighting that it is safe, effective, compassionate and well led.